iMiebaka/lendigo_task/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 ### Prerequisites
 You need Python and Redis installed on your machine to get this program running.
-Let's create create a virtual enviroment.
+We'll start by creating a virtual enviroment.

 ```
 python3 -m venv venv